TALK TO SALES

 Here are four advantages that come from offering fertility insurance:

-Offering family planning benefits can also be a cost-effective way to increase productivity.
-An employer benefit that provides clinical oversight throughout an employee’s fertility journey increases the likelihood of a successful pregnancy while decreasing pharmacy costs, invasive treatments, premature infant care, and other health-related costs, leading to happier and more present employees.
+Offering family-forming benefits can also be a cost-effective way to increase productivity.
+An employer benefit that enables employees to access clinical oversight throughout their fertility journey increases the likelihood of a successful pregnancy while decreasing pharmacy costs, invasive treatments, premature infant care, and other health-related costs, leading to them being more present and motivated at work.

 Common fertility benefits that employees want covered

-Employees who experience an infertility diagnosis may look to their benefits package to see what treatment options are covered.
-That’s why some employers have started offering comprehensive coverage for fertility services as part of their health insurance plan.
+Employees who experience an infertility diagnosis may look to their benefits package to see what treatment options their health insurance covers.
+That’s why some employers have started offering comprehensive coverage for fertility services as part of their health benefits.

-According to the World Health Organization3, infertility impacts about 17.5% of adults worldwide, or 1 in 6 people.
-Even an otherwise healthy individual can require infertility care for a variety of reasons.
+According to the World Health Organization3, infertility impacts about 17.5% of adults worldwide, or one in six people.
+Even an otherwise healthy individual can require infertility care for a wide range of reasons.

-Ensuring you’re offering the right fertility benefits that employees commonly ask for is an excellent place to start when designing your health benefit.
+Ensuring you’re offering the right fertility benefits that employees commonly ask for is an excellent place to start when designing your health benefits.

 The six most commonly covered fertility treatments for employees are:

-1. Fertility preservation procedures, including donor egg procurement, embryo freezing, and donor sperm collection.
+- Fertility preservation procedures, including donor egg harvesting, sperm banking, embryo freezing, and donor sperm collection.

-3. Mental health counseling and resources for those struggling with fertility issues.
+- Mental health counseling and employee resources for those struggling with fertility issues.

-5. Diagnostic testing, including genetic testing, imaging, and other examinations.
+- Diagnostic testing, including genetic screening, imaging, and other examinations.

-Most health insurance plans consider maternity and infant care essential health benefits, but infertility care often isn’t covered.
-About 1 in 4 married women4 in the U.S. aged 15 to 49 have trouble getting pregnant, making IVF a popular option.
-But even though demand grows, coverage for fertility care continues to be limited.
+Most health insurance plans consider maternity and infant care essential health coverage, but they often don’t cover infertility care.
+About one in four married women4 in the U.S. aged 15 to 49 have trouble getting pregnant, making IVF a popular option.
+But even though demand grows, insurance companies continue to limit coverage for fertility care.

+Access to top-notch reproductive technology is expensive.
 According to Forbes5, the average price of an IVF cycle can cost between $12,000 to $14,000.
-With fertility medication and other prescription drugs, the cost can rise to $30,000.
+With fertility medication and other prescription drugs, the financial cost can rise to $30,000.

 One insurance provider may cover IVF but not the injections that a covered person may also require.
 Other plans may only cover a limited number of retrievals per lifetime.
-And some health benefit plans don’t cover IVF—they may just cover diagnostic services.
+Some health benefit plans don’t cover IVF—they may only cover diagnostic services.

 If you provide traditional group health insurance, your employees aren’t necessarily guaranteed coverage.
-So if IVF is a priority for many of your employees, you’ll want to provide them with a health insurance policy that offers as much coverage for these medical conditions as possible.
+So, if IVF is a priority for many of your employees, you’ll want to provide them with a health insurance policy that offers as much coverage for these medical procedures as possible.

 Remember, just because a medical professional says someone is a candidate for IVF doesn’t mean they’ll be automatically eligible for care—that’ll be up to the fertility benefits provider, insurance plan, and network providers.